openaire/openaire-catalogue-docs/docs/data-provision/aggregation/aggregation.md

 5. Metadata of open source research software from software repositories and SoftwareHeritge
 6. Metadata about other types of research products, like workflow, protocols, methods, research packages

-Relationships between objects are collected from the data sources, but also automatically detected by [inference algorithms](https://www.openaire.eu/blogs/text-mining-services-in-openaire-1) and added by authenticated users, who can insert links between literature, datasets, software and projects via [the “Link” procedure available from the OpenAIRE explore portal](https://explore.openaire.eu/participate/claim).
+Relationships between objects are collected from the data sources, but also automatically detected by [inference algorithms](https://www.openaire.eu/blogs/text-mining-services-in-openaire-1) and added by authenticated users, who can insert links between literature, datasets, software and projects via [the “Link” procedure available from the OpenAIRE explore portal](https://explore.openaire.eu).
+More information about the linking functionality can be found [here](https://www.openaire.eu/linking).

 ## What kind of data sources are in OpenAIRE?